jessesquires/.github/CONTRIBUTING.md

 - **Add documentation.** Document your changes with code doc comments or in existing guides.

 - **Update the CHANGELOG** for all enhancements and bug fixes.
-Include the corresponding issue number if one exists, and your GitHub username.
+Include the corresponding issue number if one exists, and your GitHub username. (example: "- Fixed crash in profile view. #123 @jessesquires")

 - **Use the repo's default branch.** Branch from and [submit your pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to the repo's default branch (usually `dev` or `develop`).